Aerial view of buildings on the UWM campus, which is a research 1 institution.

 The Institute for Child and Family Well-Being is a collaboration between Children’s Wisconsin and the Helen Bader School of Social Welfare.

-The Shared Office for Administration of Research (SOAR) provides pre- and post-award research administration services to the College of Health Sciences, College of Nursing, Helen Bader School of Social Welfare, and the Joseph J. Zilber School of Public Health.
+Housed within the College of Community Engagement and Professions, the Office of Research Administration (ORA) provides pre- and post-award research administration services to the Helen Bader School of Social Welfare and the School of Information Studies.

 The Helen Bader Office of Applied Gerontology promotes optimal aging and strengthens connections with community partners by advancing opportunities in gerontology education, research and training for students, faculty and the community.